Short-Term vs. Long-Term Goals: Planning Your Financial Future

-To achieve financial security, it helps to have a clear idea of what you’re aiming for.
-Setting and working towards milestones helps track your progress — but should you focus on short-term or long-term goals?
+To achieve financial security, it helps to have a big-picture idea of what you’re aiming for.
+Setting and working toward milestones helps track your progress — but should you focus on short-term or long-term goals?

-It can be tricky to differentiate between the two, and knowing what to prioritize or how to balance them is even more challenging.
-Ultimately, you need both: short-term goals help keep you motivated, while long-term financial goals tend to have a more lasting effect on your financial wellness.
+It can be tricky to differentiate between the two, and knowing what to prioritize or how to balance them can be even more challenging.
+Ultimately, you need both.
+Short-term goals help keep you motivated, while long-term goals tend to have a more lasting effect on your financial wellness.

 To help you carve out a path for your financial life, we’ll take a look at short-term vs. long-term goals.
-We’ll define:
+We’ll look at: